demirantay/notebook/compsci/web-frontend/react/create-react-app.md

 # Create React App

-- This note file is about the `create-react-app` command of React.js
+- This note file is about the `create-react-app` command of `React.js`.
+The are lots of things that I did not note on this subjet if you want a full overview of the program [read the official docs here](https://facebook.github.io/create-react-app/docs/documentation-intro)

 <br>
 <br>